 So what could a trade fair possibly have to offer?
 This is the challenge facing the developers of the new website and indeed Midem globally.
 The answer is quite simple: better ways to connect and the very latest market information.
 Although it seems like an easy conclusion, turning this into real customer benefits and an effective website is another matter.

 I won’t go into the changes on the trade fair site,which are quite extensive.
 But on the website, the new direction is reflected by offering lots of ways to engage with visitors through newsletters, Twitter and a very informative blog.
-They are also putting their noted conference sessions online throughout the year (hint: these involve monetisation of websites – you might want to check them out).
+They are also putting their noted conference sessions online throughout the year (update: these involved monetisation of websites – but they have since been removed).
 Ultimately, the principle being applied is that you have to stay relevant to your target’s business, both in what you do and in how you offer it.

 The Write Stuff provided the copywriting for the new site and brochure through Consor, and we’re currently working on the newsletters.